finneganwill/material-csharp/README.md

 This is a native blogging system built using Mkdocs.

-Its theme is Material for MkDocs and you can find it int the link https://squidfunk.github.io/mkdocs-material/.
+Its theme is *Material for MkDocs* and you can learn it by the link https://squidfunk.github.io/mkdocs-material/.

 ## Dictionaries And Files Introduction